Dental implants are a long-lasting solution for replacing missing teeth. Each

 Bone grafting may be necessary if there is insufficient bone to support the implant.
 This can be performed:

 Sinus lifting is required when the upper jaw's bone near the sinuses is too thin for implant placement.
 The procedure involves lifting the sinus membrane and adding bone graft material.
-There are two techniques for sinus lifting:

 Once your dental implants have successfully fused with the jawbone—a process known as osseointegration—you’re ready for the next phase: fabricating and attaching the dental crown (artificial tooth).
 This stage, referred to as the prosthetic phase, involves customizing your new teeth to provide a natural look, feel, and function.